r-dbi/adbi/.github/CONTRIBUTING.md

-# Contributing to RKazam
+# Contributing to adbi

-This outlines how to propose a change to RKazam.
+This outlines how to propose a change to adbi.

 ### Fixing typos